Source: The U.S. Department of State

 Requirement for Visitors to UC Berkeley Departments

-UC Berkeley guidelines require all international visitors participating in research activities for 30 days or more to come as J-1 Exchange Visitors.
+UC Berkeley guidelines require all international visitors participating in research activities for at least 21 days to come as J-1 Exchange Visitors.
 While U.S. immigration inspectors have wide discretion in granting entry to the U.S., they do not view the B1/B2 as appropriate for someone coming to a University to conduct any research especially if it is full-time for an extended period.
 In addition, many embassies and consulates now require the J-1 visa be used for such purposes.
 It is recommended that prospective researchers consult with the academic department at UC Berkeley in conjunction with Berkeley International Office to determine the most appropriate status for the proposed visit.

 The Visa Waiver Program (a.k.a.
 WT and WB Visas)